-This Thai-inspired salmon coconut curry has tender pan-seared salmon in a creamy red curry coconut milk sauce.
-It's flavorful and comforting!
+This easy Thai-inspired salmon coconut curry has tender pan-seared salmon in a creamy red curry coconut milk sauce.
+It’s super flavorful and comforting!

-I looove this sauce.
-I can't resist a good coconut milk sauce.
-Thai red curry paste, extra garlic, onion, a bit of fish sauce, lime juice, and a little sugar is a symphony of flavors dancing on your tastebuds.
-I also threw in some carrots (I buy those pre-cut matchstick carrots that cook quickly) and some broccolini for added nutrition, texture, and color.
-The dish is finished off with some fresh chopped cilantro and basil, and it's a good one!
+I can’t resist a good coconut milk sauce, and there’s lots of sauce here!
+Thai red curry paste, extra garlic, onion, a bit of fish sauce, and lime juice is a symphony of flavors dancing on your tastebuds.
+Throw in some veggies and herbs, and it’s the perfect dish.

-- You don't have to add fish sauce to the recipe, but if you haven't tried it before, I strongly recommend it.
-It adds another layer of flavor to the dish, and don't worry, the flavor mellows out a lot (it smells quite fishy out of the bottle).
-It also lasts a long time in the fridge.
+- Fish sauce – you don’t have to add it, but if you haven’t tried it before, I strongly recommend it.
+It adds another layer of flavor to the dish.
+Don’t worry, the flavor mellows out a lot (it smells quite fishy out of the bottle).
+It also lasts a long time in the fridge!

 - The coconut milk you buy really matters.
 I prefer Thai Kitchen full-fat coconut milk.
 It’s rich and creamy.
 Other brands I’ve found can be watery.
 You can find it in the Asian section of the grocery store along with the red curry paste and fish sauce.